Like many respiratory-based viruses, new research suggests that smoking can influence the spread of COVID-19.

 Why?
 Well, the answer is complicated for people who are not medical epidemiologists.

-Here is a more basic explanation extracted from the very technical language of a March 20, 2020, evidence based and peer reviewed scientific research article: Smoking (and vaping) increases vulnerability to respiratory viruses.
+Here is a more basic explanation extracted from the very technical language of a March 20, 2020, evidence-based and peer-reviewed scientific research article: Smoking (and vaping) increases vulnerability to respiratory viruses.
 Smoking can alter cell receptors associated with both severe acute respiratory syndrome (SARS)-coronavirus (SARS-CoV) and the human respiratory coronavirus NL638 (Brake).

 This is becoming increasingly “true for new electronic smoking devices such as electronic cigarettes and ‘heat-not-burn’ IQOS devices” (Brake).